BrepGen: A B-rep Generative Diffusion Model with Structured Latent Geometry: Structured Latent Geometry

-\myparagraphd{Mating Duplication} A shared geometric element (i.e., an edge shared by faces or a vertex shared by edges) is duplicated, which creates one copy under each parent and turns a B-rep graph structure into a tree.
-For example, when a shared edge is duplicated, its child vertices are replicated to maintain information about the loop connectivity.
-The top-right tree in Fig.~\ref{fig:data} shows the resulting tree with node feature represented by color values, and the shared blue vertex and the purple edge duplicated.
-Mating relations can be later recovered by merging edge or vertex nodes with similar geometry across different parents.
+Mating duplication encodes face-edge-face and edge-vertex-edge adjacency relationships geometrically.
+Shared edges are duplicated so that each parent face gets a copy of the edge geometry as a child node.
+Similarly shared vertices are duplicated as child nodes of their parent edges.
+This procedure turns a B-rep graph structure into a tree.
+The top-right tree in \autoref{fig:data} shows the resulting tree with node features represented by color values, shared blue vertices, and purple duplicated edges.
+Mating relations are later recovered by merging edge or vertex nodes with similar geometry across different parents.